 I couldn’t pass the opportunity to see the St Stephen’s Basilika from inside and also check out the Hungarian Parliament building, which was just a short stroll away from my hotel.

-At the corner of the square is a small coffee shop/restaurant where we had a quick tasty breakfast, while watching Japanese tourists taking selfies with their perfectly shaped ice cream flowers.
-There wasn’t a single person walking out with an icecream and tasting it.
-Phone camera was the first one to eat.
+At the corner of the square is a small coffee shop/restaurant where we had a quick tasty breakfast while watching Japanese tourists taking selfies with their perfectly shaped ice cream flowers.
+There wasn’t a single person walking out with an ice cream and tasting it.
+The phone camera was the first one to eat.

-It was a bit sad to watch, at first, but then we found it quite amusing and watched people perfecting new angles how to pull off this instagram cliche.
+It was a bit sad to watch, at first, but then we found it quite amusing and watched people perfecting new angles on how to pull off this Instagram cliche.